Inherited Platelet Function Disorders

 Disorders of platelet activation

 Thrombasthenia (Glanzmann disease) is a rare autosomal recessive disorder causing a defect in the platelet glycoprotein IIb/IIIa receptor; platelets cannot aggregate.
 Patients may have severe mucosal bleeding (eg, nosebleeds that stop only after nasal packing and transfusions of platelet concentrates).
 The diagnosis is confirmed by the finding that platelets fail to aggregate after exposure to epinephrine, collagen, or even high levels of ADP but do aggregate transiently after exposure to ristocetin.
-Platelet transfusion is necessary to control serious bleeding.
+Platelet transfusion is usually necessary to control serious bleeding.

 quizzes_lightbulb_red